BalooRM/Audio/README.md

 # Audio
-Audio conversion script uses pydub and ffmpeg and accepts a WAV filename as input and outputs an MP3 file.
-The conversion also includes +20dB increase to account for the low recording level in the WAV file.
+Audio conversion script uses pydub and ffmpeg and accepts a WAV filename as input and outputs MP3 files for the combined (stereo) channels and all channels individually.
+The conversion includes +30dB increase to account for the low recording level in the WAV file.
+Silence is detected at the beginning.
+Conversion begins 1 second before the onset of sound above a threshhold (or at track start).